 ‘Specified work’ includes (among other things) general maintenance crop work, harvesting and/or packing fruit and vegetable crops and immediate processing of animal products.
 Dairy farming is ‘specified work’.

-Note: with both subclass 417 and 462 visas – 3 months of specified work means a period equivalent to three ‘calendar months’, which is taken to be a minimum period of 88 calendar days, inc. weekends or equivalent rest days during the period of employment.
-In the dairy industry, there are a variety of roster situations which can be considered standard practice due to the 24/7 nature of the industry with early morning and late afternoon work – read the fact sheets for each visa which include an example of how to calculate (look out for the boxes)
+3 months of specified work means a period equivalent to three ‘calendar months’, which is taken to be a minimum period of 88 calendar days, inc. weekends or equivalent rest days during the period of employment.
+In the dairy industry, there are a variety of roster situations which can be considered standard practice due to the 24/7 nature of the industry with early morning and late afternoon work – read the fact sheets for each visa which include an example of how to calculate the 88 calendar days.